ECLAM Constitution & Bylaws

 6.1.3 The Immediate Past-President shall advise the President and Vice-President and shall carry out such duties as required by Council.

 6.2 Duties of the Secretary.
 The Secretary shall serve as Executive Officer of the College.
-He/she shall attend to the correspondence of the College, keep and annually update a list of Diplomates, both practising, retired and non-practising, keep minutes of all meetings of the College in records which shall be the property of the College and shall perform the usual duties of a secretary and such other duties as assigned by the Council.
+He/she shall attend to the correspondence of the College, keep and annually update a list of Diplomates, keep minutes of all meetings of the College in records which shall be the property of the College and shall perform the usual duties of a secretary and such other duties as assigned by the Council.
 The Secretary shall forward the Annual Report of the College to the person responsible for EBVS liaison before January 5 of the following year in order that the person responsible for EBVS liaison may forward the report promptly to EBVS.

 6.3 Duties of the Treasurer.
 The Treasurer shall advise the College on all financial matters and shall conduct the business affairs of the College, collect dues and fees, draw vouchers, pay bills and expenses, arrange for the safekeeping of College funds, keep records of all transactions and submit a yearly statement of financial affairs to the Council and AGM.
 He/she shall keep full and accurate books of account, containing a record of all monies received and expended, which books shall be the property of the College and open to the inspection of the authorised officials at all reasonable times and places.
 The audited accounts of the last financial year and the budget for the current financial year shall be submitted annually by the Treasurer to the AGM for approval.